National Democratic Party (Suriname): History

-The NDP was formed from a reorganisation of the Vijfentwintig Februari Beweging (VFB, February Twenty-Five Movement), a political movement established on 24 November 1983 by Dési Bouterse and the ruling military junta.
+The NDP was formed from a reorganisation of the Vijfentwintig Februari Beweging (VFB, February Twenty-Fifth Movement), a political movement established on 24 November 1983 by Dési Bouterse and the ruling military junta.

 The NDP was the first political party in Suriname to have a website.
 It was set up for the 1996 election campaign.

+NDP chairman Bouterse was elected President of Suriname on 19 July 2010, after he won the 2010 elections with his Mega Combination of which the NDP was the dominant party.
+The party won the 2015 elections as well, scoring 45.56% of the vote and 26 of 51 seats in parliament against an alliance of 7 (later 6) opposition parties.